kerstinlovisa/tea_ttalps_clone/README.md

 mkdir build
 cd build
 cmake ..
-make -j
+make -j install
 ```

-Once compiled, you can execute any of the apps directly from the `build` directory, e.g. `./skimmer ../configs/skimmer_config.py`.
+Once compiled, you can execute any of the apps directly from the `bin` directory (all configs will also be installed in this directory), e.g. `./skimmer skimmer_config.py`.

 ## General concepts